12 Reasons to Lose Weight on the Mediterranean Diet

 1. No calorie counting

 Eat your fill of vegetables and beans.
-Nuts are good, but stick to a handful a day.
-You can have whole-grain bread and wine, but in moderate amounts.
+Nuts are good, but stick to a handful a day as too many won’t help you lose weight.

 2. The food is really fresh